 In a nutshell, according to an article published in the journal Reviews on Recent Clinical Trials:

 “The available human and non-human studies show possible effectiveness for allergies, angina, athletic performance enhancement, cancer, coronary heart disease (CHD), heart attack, hormonal/endocrine disorders, hyperlipidemia, hypertension, stroke, and vasodilatation.
-Some evidence also suggests possible anticoagulant, antioxidant, and antiviral effects of Salvia hispanics.”
+Some evidence also suggests possible anticoagulant, antioxidant, and antiviral effects of Salvia hispanica.”